Parlin-Galanodel/PythonComputingProject-2ndYr/PyProject/ReadMe.txt

 	version).
 But it(Singlesurface.py & Planocovex.py to be exactly) sometimes
 	failed on computers in computing suite when running in ipython or qtconsole.

-	  Considering about the fact that Enthought distribution was use in college, it might because the internal difference between two different distributions and I could not solve it.
+	  Considering about the fact that Enthought distribution was used in college, it might because the internal difference between two different distributions and I could not solve it.